 Julie Hermelin's (Sarah McLachlan, Luscious Jackson, Moby, Ben Folds Five) mesmerising video shows the band playing while NYC streetlife passes by ... in reverse.
 A clever if not confounding concept when considering the band's performance, which appears to be forwards.
 Extraordinary processing and grainy contrast further enhance this one take time-space wonder.
 Note the man "reconstructing" an apple with his mouth.

-Gina Birch (of Brit post-punk outfit The Raincoats) directs this clip.
-Forest clearing rock conventions rule: band parks tour van in forest; band gets out instruments and plays song in and around (and on top of) van, and on nearby tree stumps, laying on leaf litter; band clowns around - it's all good natural fun in the Flying Nun tradition of simple but effective music videos.
+Band in the forest rock conventions rule, in this music promo from British video director Gina Birch (of post-punk outfit The Raincoats).
+Band parks their tour van in the forest; band gets out instruments, and plays song in and around (and on top of) van, and on nearby tree stumps; band clowns around and runs through the trees.
+It's all good natural fun, in the Flying Nun tradition of simple but effective music videos.

 Director Marc Swadel says he made this clip with "300 bucks and one re-used 100 foot reel of 16mm film" - but it's a triumph of style over budget.
 It's grungy and spacey, with a spinning glitter ball, scratched-in stars, spilt milk, and a dreamy slacker/stoner 'dance' performance from this short-lived but acclaimed Flying Nun combo.